You know that sense of startlement, the one that comes from a sudden, illuminating new perspective on the life-lessons you absorbed as you grew up?

 - Independence: in that era, the usual female careers were receptionist, waitress, teacher, and nurse.
 (She told me some stories about her stints as a receptionist before I was born.
 But the only (paid) work I ever saw her do was run her own business.)

-- Grit and persistence: she built that business, despite many failures, through years of effort.
+- Grit and persistence: despite many failures, she built her business through years of consistent effort.

 - Survival despite isolation: she enjoyed life principally through books, food and correspondence.